 An Interview with Mitchell Chasin, MD

-With almost 20 years in the field of aesthetic medicine, Dr. Mitchell Chasin has witnessed firsthand the amazing explosion in the number of medical spas in New Jersey, where he is Medical Director of Reflections Center for Skin & Body, and across the country.
+With almost 20 years in the field of aesthetic medicine, Dr. Mitchell Chasin has witnessed firsthand the amazing explosion in the number of medical spas in New Jersey and across the country.
 This industry growth is mostly great news for consumers, he notes, as it points to the increasing availability and effectiveness of cosmetic treatments.

 “Women and men are becoming more aware that between drugstore remedies and plastic surgery there is another route,” says Dr. Chasin.
 “In and beyond New Jersey, medical spas, day spas, skin care clinics and laser centers are opening to serve the growing demand for non-invasive procedures.”